Viridi-Machina/gid-get-it-done/README.md

 **Authentication & Authorisation**

 **Future Feature Implementation**
-- Completion of the Event model, linked to a event detail view which also provides user interactions through leaving comments on events.
-- Completion of the Enquiry form on the home page - which had to be cut from development - as the main booking system took priority and turned out to be rather complicated to get a grasp of.
-- Menu feature in about section as well as opening times being displayed for users.
-- Links from the events page to set the date automatically in the booking page when following the link.
-- Footer with contact information and socials.
-- Increased detail with unsuccessful booking - no tables available at this time (avoiding double bookings - offer an alternative time slot.
-- Improve responsiveness for smaller devices.

 ## Bugs
 Double clicking the create booking button before the first response is completed results in a duplicate booking.